kedro-org/kedro/docs/source/02_getting_started/04_hello_kedro.md

 ## Runner

-The Runner runs the pipeline, and Kedro resolves the order in which the nodes are executed:
+The Runner is an object that runs the pipeline.
+Kedro resolves the order in which the nodes are executed:

 1. Kedro first executes `return_greeting_node`.
 2. The node runs `return_greeting`, which takes no input but outputs the string "Hello".